 The preparation and the elaboration of the Master thesis (SGG.00503) are accompanied by two seminars.
-The first (SGG.00410) shall allow the student to choose and define the topic of his/her research work; it will be organized during the second term of the Master programme.
-The second seminar (as part of SGG.00503) takes place during the last term of the Master programme; its role is to permit the student to summarise and to present results of his/her research project and share his/her experience with his/her colleagues.
+The first (SGG.00410) shall allow the student to choose and define the topic of their research work; it will be organized during the second term of the Master programme.
+The second seminar (as part of SGG.00503) takes place during the last term of the Master programme; its role is to permit the student to summarise and to present results of their research project and share their experience with their colleagues.

 The Master thesis is credited with 58 ECTS; it initiates the student to scientific research, leading to a thesis on a particular theme linked to the chosen specialisation.
 Work shall begin during the second term and be completed by the end of the fourth term of the MSc programme, crowning the studies.
 It is a research work undertaken under supervision of a person with solid experience.
-This thesis helps the Master student to develop his/her liking and his/her aptitude for scientific research.
+This thesis helps the Master student to develop their liking and their aptitude for scientific research.
 The result is to be presented in written form as a research report and presented orally as a public presentation of 20 minutes during the seminar (SGG.00503).
-With the Master thesis, the student demonstrates his/her ability to embark on a scientific investigation and strengthens his/her specialisation.
+With the Master thesis, the student demonstrates their ability to embark on a scientific investigation and strengthens their specialisation.